Buses vital to integrated network

 The 2018-19 State Budget allocated more than $50 million for better bus services in Moorabbin, Northland, Werribee, Niddrie, Victoria Park and between Carrum Downs and Cranbourne.

 A further $22.2 million has also been allocated to improve regional bus services and infrastructure.

 After decades of decline, bus patronage in Melbourne grew by 2.5 per cent in 2018 (to 116 million passenger trips in the year to September).

-More than 12 million trips were taken on regional buses and contracts with regional operators are also be renegotiated
+More than 12 million trips were taken on regional buses and contracts with regional operators are also being renegotiated